xarthurx/IG-Mesh/.github/README.md

 ### Future Plan (Non-Goal TODO)
-Below is an incomplete list of functions that `IG-Mesh` plans to provide.
+Below is an incomplete list of functions that `igMesh` plans to provide.
 The list is constantly adjusted based on feedback:

 - edge-related functions for vector fields operation
 - Various approaches for unrolling mesh (parametrization)